nikita-moor/latin-dictionary/Wagner1878/README.md

 ## Usage guidelines

 Format and structure of the dictionary hardly fit the XDXF format, so this _draft_ edition fails test agains DTD schema and probably will diverge more from the XDXF format in future editions.
 This file was tested only in [GoldenDict][1] and could be incompatible with other dictionary shells.
-It is strongly adviced using additional styles for GoldenDict (hide/show full article), see `article-style.css` file.
+It is strongly adviced using additional styles for GoldenDict (hide/show full article), see [article-style.css][4] file.

 [GoldenDict][1] dictionary application supports normalization of input words (pæne > paene; prāva > pravus).
 We recommend using ["Latin spelling and hyphenation dictionaries"][2] in combination with this dictionary.